-The patients' octanorm dose can be individualised, if considered necessary by the investigator, by titrating upward or downward and should be based on the difference between each patient's measured serum total IgG trough levels while on octanorm and each patient's individual target serum total IgG trough level.
+The patients' Octanorm dose can be individualized, if considered necessary by the investigator, by titrating upward or downward and should be based on the difference between each patient's measured serum total IgG trough levels while on Octanorm and each patient's target serum total IgG trough level as determined below.
+This individualization of dosing should take precedence over applying the corrected DCF.